 The sermon “Peace on Earth” -held on Christmas eve 1967- is much less famous -but not less significant- than the 1963 speech.

-Martin Luther King opened his sermon by strongly clarifying that war calls war not peace, and that good ends (peace, social justice, equal rights, brotherhood) can not be achieved by evil means (violence).
+Martin Luther King was on this side of the fight: his weapons were thoughts, words, ethical values.
+He opened his 1967 Christmas sermon by strongly clarifying that war calls war not peace, and that good ends (peace, social justice, equal rights, brotherhood) can not be achieved by evil means (violence).

 “Ends and means must cohere” he stated and actually the time has come -Martin affirmed- that nonviolence is to rise to the international stage as method to harmonise the relations between Nations.